adiasg/eth2-ws-provider/README.md

 - This application uses the `uwsgi` Python server.
 For advanced settings of `uwsgi`, load the desired configuration (such as number of processes & threads) in the `uwsgi` section of `config.yml`

 #### Connecting to Beacon Node running in a Docker container
-If your beacon node is running inside a Docker container on the same machine, you will have to connect to it by routing through the Docker network stack:
+If your beacon node is running inside a Docker container on the same machine, you will have to connect to it by routing through the Docker network.
+The `eth2_api` parameter in `config.yml` is fed into the Python application running inside a docker container.
+You need to ensure that the beacon node's docker container is accessible from this container, and appropriately fill in `eth2_api`.
-- Find the gateway that the beacon node container uses in the Docker network using: `docker inspect <CONTAINER_NAME> -f "{{json .NetworkSettings.Gateway}}"`
-- For the `ETH2_API` variable in the `.env` file, use this gateway IP and the host port that you have mapped to the beacon node container's HTTP API port.
-- For example, if the gateway used by the beacon node container is `172.17.0.1` and the HTTP API port of the beacon node is mapped to host port `5052`, set `ETH2_API=http://172.17.0.1:5052`

 ## User guide